A2Amir/Experimental-Design/README.md

 ## 5. Check for Controlling Variables, Validity and  Bias

-In this section you'll learng about potential problems that can weaken a study's usefulness. racall that the goal of experiment is to show that **changes in one variable cause changes in a second, comes from controlling for the effects of our other variables**.
-Ideally, we would like the distribution of all of our variables to remain the same across our groups (experiment and control) except for the one that we manipulated to be different.
-Failure to pay attention to this means that we could fall into some analysis traps.
+In this section you'll learn about potential problems that can weaken a study's usefulness. racall that the goal of experiment is to show that **changes in one variable cause changes in a second, comes from controlling for the effects of our other variables**.
+Ideally, we would like the distribution of all our variables to remain the same across our groups (experiment and control) except for the one that we manipulated to be different.

+If we aren't able to control all features or there is a lack of equivalence between groups, then we may be susceptible to **confounding variables**.
+The correlation observed between two variables might be due to changes in a third variable, rather than one causing the other.
+Another possibility is that there is a causal relationship between the two features, but it is an indirect relationship mediated by a third, intermediate variable.

+When designing an experiment, it's important to keep in mind **validity**, which concerns how well your experiment accomplishes what it sets out to perform.
+There are three major conceptual dimensions upon which validity can be assessed:

+   * Construct Validity
+   * Internal Validity
+   * External Validity

+#### Construct Validity
+You want to make sure thet your metrics are aligned with your study's goals, this is **Construct validity**.
+Poor construct validity can come about when an evaluation metric does not actually measure something related to the desired outcome concept.
+Alternatively, it might be that a metric is ill-constructed, such that it does not make clear distinctions on the outcome concept.

+#### Internal Validity

+Internal validity refers to the degree to which a causal relationship can be derived from an experiment's results.
+Controlling for and accounting for other variables is key to maintaining good internal validity. **Simply taking the correlation between the two as a causal relationship without accounting for other variables is a sign that internal validity has not be met.** (here should be checked the confunding variables)

+#### External Validity

+External validity is concerned with the ability of an experimental outcome to be generalized to a broader population.
+This is most relevant with experiments that involve sampling: how representative is the sample to the whole?
+For studies at academic institutions, a frequent question is if data collected using only college students can be generalized to other age or socioeconomic groups.